utahplt/ifT-benchmark/README.md

 #### Description

-Custom predicates refine only positively.
-This can be used to model predicates that are not total.

-#### Guarantee

 When a custom predicate is true, the type of the variable is refined to a more specific type with the information that the predicate holds.
 When a custom predicate is false, the type of the variable is not refined.
+This is helpful for predicates that are underapproximations.

 #### Examples